 In October 2001, the government was forced to restructure public debt (US$90b) through a voluntary bond swap once again to avoid default.
 This still failed to stem capital flight from the local financial system, obliging the government to place restrictions on cash withdrawals and transfers abroad.
 These measures eventually led to a default to private creditors of US$98 billion, political and social conflict, the collapse of the financial system and the fall of the government in December 2001.
 A transitional government, led by President Duhalde, applied emergency measures to devalue the peso and set a floating exchange-rate regime.
 After a long negotiation, Duhalde's Government obtained a transitional IMF aid package that prevented Argentina from defaulting on its debt commitments to the IMF.

 After coming to power in May 2003, President Kirchner's Government made progress in stabilising inflation and maintaining the primary surplus, together with a strong trade surplus.
 The government introduced policies that put the economy back on a firm footing and laid the foundation for growth, falling unemployment and poverty reduction.
-However, significant progress on structural reform, including restructuring the banking system, implementing tax reform, and establishing a new fiscal relationship between the central government and provinces, was yet to be achieved.
+However, little progress was made on structural reform, including restructuring the banking system, implementing tax reform, and establishing a new fiscal relationship between the central government and provinces.

 Tension between Argentina and the IMF – particularly due to the unresolved issue of the debt renegotiation – led to the postponement of the stand-by agreement in August 2004.
 Negotiations with the IMF resumed following a successful debt swap in February 2005 and the US$9.5 billion owed to the IMF was repaid in January 2006.